 The society for the Revival of the Nemean Games has 900 members currently enrolled.
 The roster shows individuals from 24 different countries.
 “Currently enrolled” means paying the annual membership fee of about $18.

-Greek Reporter visited with Professor Miller in 2018 for a live interview and a tour of the sites of the Temple of Zeus and the Stadium as well as the museum at Nemea.
-Watch the video here.
+Greek Reporter visited with Professor Miller in 2018 for a live interview and a tour of the sites of the Temple of Zeus and the stadium, as well as the museum at Nemea.